Resource Conservation and Recovery Act: Land Disposal Program Flexibility Act of 1996

 The Land Disposal Program Flexibility Act of 1996 allowed some flexibility in the procedures for land disposal of certain wastes.
 For example, a waste is not subject to land disposal restrictions if it is sent to an industrial wastewater treatment facility, a municipal sewage treatment plant, or is treated in a "zero discharge" facility.

 Treatment, storage, and disposal facility permits

 Treatment, storage, and disposal facilities (TSDFs) manage hazardous waste under RCRA Subtitle C and generally must have a permit in order to operate.
-While most facilities have RCRA permits, some continue to operate under what is called "interim status."
+While most facilities have RCRA permits, some continue to operate under what is called "interim status".
 Interim status requirements appear in 40 CFR Part 265.

 The permitting requirements for TSDFs appear in 40 CFR Parts 264 and 270.
 TSDFs manage (treat, store, or dispose) hazardous waste in units that may include: container storage areas, tanks, surface impoundments, waste piles, land treatment units, landfills, incinerators, containment buildings, and/or drip pads.
 The unit-specific permitting and operational requirements are described in further detail in 40 CFR Part 264, Subparts J through DD.

+Case law

+City of Philadelphia v.
+New Jersey, 437 U.S. 617 (1978).
+The United States Supreme Court held that states could not discriminate against another state's articles of commerce.
+A New Jersey statute that prohibited the importation of waste that originated or was collected outside New Jersey was held to violate the Commerce Clause of the United States Constitution.

+Hallstrom v.
+Tillamook County, 493 U.S. 20 (1990).
+The Supreme Court held that a citizen suit under the RCRA must be dismissed if the plaintiff fails to meet the statute's notice and 60-day delay requirements.

+Department of Energy v.
+Ohio, 503 U.S. 607 (1992).
+The Supreme Court held that Congress did not waive the federal government's sovereign immunity from liability for civil fines imposed by a state for past violations of the Clean Water Act (CWA) or RCRA.

+Meghrig v.
+KFC Western, Inc., 516 U.S. 479 (1996).
+The Supreme Court held that the RCRA does not authorize a citizen suit to recover past cleanup costs when the toxic waste does not, at the time of suit, continue to pose an endangerment to health or the environment.

+Southern Union Co. v.
+United States, 567 U.S. 343 (2012).
+The Supreme Court held that any fact, other than a prior conviction, that increases the penalty for a crime beyond the statutory maximum must be submitted to the jury and determined beyond a reasonable doubt.